 Do you keep blowing fuses in your home’s fuse box?
 You can consult with our local electricians in Mesa AZ free of charge.
 From air conditioner fuses to a clothes dryer blowing your fuses, our Mesa AZ electricians are expert troubleshooters that will be able to tell you why your fuses keep burning out and how to fix it.

-Dolce Electric Co has staffed electricians Mesa AZ businesses and homeowners can call for free consultations about fuses blowing between 8:00 AM and 5:00 PM today, Monday, May 20th, 2019.
+Dolce Electric Co has staffed electricians Mesa AZ businesses and homeowners can call for free consultations about fuses blowing between 8:00 AM and 5:00 PM, Monday thru Friday.
 Give them a call during regular office hours; you’ll be happy you did!

 The first thing that needs to be understood or asked is, “how do fuses work”?